GeorgeGray97/level5-portfolio/INSTRUCTIONS-for-creating-your-agency-site/jobs-to-do-3.md

-# Jobs to do, part 3: Testing
+# Jobs to do, part 3: controlling our content with CSS

 ## What do we mean by finished?